Muskan2771/Landing_Page_WebApp/README.md

 # Landing Page Web App

 ## Description
-A landing page for "Muskan's Burger" showcasing the best burgers.
+A landing page for "Tasty Bites" showcasing the best burgers.
 Includes a hero section with navigation links and a call-to-action button.

 ## Features